-Courtesy of Pulpit & Pew comes Factors Shaping Clergy Careers: A Wakeup Call for Protestant Denominations and Pastors, by Patricia M. Y. Chang (HT: Mere Comments).
+Courtesy of Pulpit & Pew comes Factors Shaping Clergy Careers: A Wakeup Call for Protestant Denominations and Pastors (PDF), by Patricia M. Y. Chang (HT: Mere Comments).
 This study is based on surveys conducted primarily with mainline Protestant denominations.

 Perhaps most helpful are the observations of a minister whose denomination was not included.
 Here’s a brief excerpt from James A. Meek of the Presbyterian Church in America: